Bang integration¶

 Gameserver consumption¶

-The translation algorithm — sixteen numbered steps with explicit per-entity translation tables, JSONB defaults, idempotency rules, and failure modes — is specified in ../SYSTEMS/bang-import-pipeline.md.
+The translation algorithm — numbered steps with explicit per-entity translation tables, JSONB defaults, idempotency rules, and failure modes — is specified in ../SYSTEMS/bang-import-pipeline.md.
 All three operational paths below invoke the same translator pipeline; they differ only in how the bang payload reaches the translator and where the trigger comes from.

 Path A — admin-triggered import¶